-"This proposal will not have any effect on competition within Wake County.
-The patients to be served by this facility are existing dialysis patients, and future patients residing in western Wake County. ...
-The DaVita Wake Forest facility is approximately 25 road miles from the BMA Cary facility.
-In addition, there are at least three other BMA facilities closer to the DaVita facility.
+"The patients to be served by this facility are existing dialysis patients, and future patients residing in western Wake County. ...
+The DaVita Wake Forest facility is approximately 12 road miles from the BMA Raleigh facility.
+In addition, there are at least two other BMA facilities closer to the DaVita facility.
 Consequently, this facility is not likely to be serving patients who might otherwise choose to receive dialysis treatment at the DaVita location."